AbhinavMir/abhinavmir.github.io/content/about.md

 - **Google Cybersecurity Professional Certificate**
 - **IBM DevOps and Software Engineering Professional Certificate**

+## Works in the pipeline

+2 more papers, a book on history of operating systems, 1st edition of magazine Computerra and a few more projects.
+Mostly nights and evenings type deal.

 #### Certifications where exams are pending due to constraints on monetary resources.
 - **HashiCorp Infrastructure Automation Certification**
 - **Certified Kubernetes Application Developer**